maxonrow/mxw-sdk-js/docs/api-9misc.rst

                     // The transaction event was emitted to
                     address: "mxw1x7tp9tt7mu0jm6qdmljgntvzzp53lrtndr7h8x",  // the event producer
                     event: {
-                        // the event hash for first 20 bytes SHA256 of event identifier
+                        // the event hash for the first 20 bytes SHA-256 of event identifier
-                        // e.g: SHA256 of Transferred(string,string,bignumber)
+                        // e.g., SHA-256 of transferred(string, string, bignumber)
                         hash: "0x2cadcfb0c336769d503d557b26fcf1e91819e7e5",
                         // The parameter of this event
                         params: [